What is the quick answer?

 "A trust score is basically like your credit score for your YouTube channel.
 If it's higher, YouTube is going to trust you more and they'll give you more loans — or just more views."

-This isn't a single metric.
-It's a composite of over 30 different signals that YouTube uses to determine whether your content deserves distribution.
-Most creators look at one or two analytics and wonder why their videos aren't performing.
-The reality is they're ignoring 28 other metrics that matter just as much.
+This is not a single metric.
+It is a composite diagnostic built from setup signals, audience behavior, and video performance signals.
+Most creators look at one or two analytics and wonder why their videos are not performing.
+The reality is that they are ignoring dozens of other clues.

 Setting Up Your Channel for Maximum Trust (Before You Upload a Single Video)